Higher-Order Transformers With Kronecker-Structured Attention: Datasets Details

 \subsection{Long-range Time-series Forecasting}

-We evaluate the performance of the proposed HOT model on seven real-world datasets: (1) Exchange \citep{autoformer}, which contains daily exchange rates for eight countries from 1990 to 2016, (2) Weather \citep{autoformer}, consisting of 21 meteorological variables recorded every 10 minutes in 2020 at the Max Planck Biogeochemistry Institute, (3) ECL \citep{autoformer}, which tracks hourly electricity consumption for 321 clients, (4) Traffic \citep{autoformer}, collecting hourly road occupancy data from 862 sensors on San Francisco Bay area freeways between January 2015 and December 2016, and (5) Solar-Energy \citep{lstnet}, recording solar power production from 137 photovoltaic (PV) plants, sampled every 10 minutes in 2006.
+We evaluate the performance of the proposed HOT model on five real-world datasets: Weather \citep{autoformer}, consisting of 21 meteorological variables recorded every 10 minutes in 2020 at the Max Planck Biogeochemistry Institute, ECL \citep{autoformer}, which tracks hourly electricity consumption for 321 clients, Traffic \citep{autoformer}, collecting hourly road occupancy data from 862 sensors on San Francisco Bay area freeways between January 2015 and December 2016, and Solar-Energy \citep{lstnet}, recording solar power production from 137 photovoltaic (PV) plants, sampled every 10 minutes in 2006.

 We follow the data processing and train-validation-test split protocol used in TimesNet \citep{timesnet}, ensuring datasets are chronologically split to prevent any data leakage.
 For forecasting tasks, we use a fixed lookback window of 96 time steps for the Weather, ECL, Solar-Energy, and Traffic datasets, with prediction lengths of {96, 192, 336, 720}.
 Further dataset details are presented in Table \ref{tab:timeseries_dataset}.